wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/modern-analytics-interactive-experiences/includes/3-exercise-use-power-bi-desktop-to-build-data-model.md

     > [!div class="mx-imgBorder"]
     > [![Image of model view with relationship from Quotes Data Customer ID field to Customers ID field.](../media/9-cust-id.png)](../media/9-cust-id.png#lightbox)

     > [!NOTE]
-> Note: When creating relationships, the name of the column is not important; however, the data type and values in the columns should match.
+    > When creating relationships, the name of the column is not important; however, the data type and values in the columns should match.

 ### Task 2: Create relationship from Quotes to Dates